-Harvard South Africa Fellowship Program (HSAFP) for South African Students 2019/2020
+Harvard South Africa Fellowship Program (HSAFP) 2021/2022 for Study in Harvard University

 The HSAFP was conceived largely to provide educational enrichment for men and women in mid-career, that is, individuals in various occupations who have shown considerable skill in their chosen fields and leadership and are expected to benefit from advanced training.